Jacotheron/D5S-Repetier-Firmware/README.md

 # Repetier-Firmware for D5S - the fast and user friendly firmware

 This repository contains a forked version of the original Repetier Version (0.92.9), which is specifically tailored for the Wanhao D5S series printers.
-For this to work the pins for the Ultimaker board was modified.
+For this to work the *pins.h* for the Ultimaker board was modified.

 ## Warning

-This firmware is Beta software and can have bugs.
-It is not recommended to run this firmware without knowledge of the firmware and how it interacts with your machine.
+**This firmware is Beta software and can have bugs.
+It is not recommended to run this firmware without knowledge of the firmware and how it interacts with your machine.**

 ## Changes
 * Made to work with a D5S Mainboard and D5S screen (the screen uses non-standard pinouts and other requirements).